mrusme/cmdr/README.md

 cmdr
 ----

-A minimalistic single-binary tool that can be used as Docker ENTRYPOINT to run multiple commands simultaneously.
+A minimalistic, zero-configuration, single-binary tool built in Rust that runs multiple commands simultaneously and can be used as Docker `ENTRYPOINT`.

 ## Installation